ucl-arc-tre/portal/web/README.md

 ## Using test fixtures and intercepts

 You can test edge cases by adding custom fixture data along with api intercepts.
 This will allow the tests to run even in the absence of the backend api.

-## Accessibility testing

-Accessibility testing can be incorporated into cypress